ccsaylor/toy_repo/README.md

 # My Toy Git Repo

-This is a toy repository for learning about git.
-This code print hello world to the screen.
+This code prints hello world to the screen.
 Author: Cameron Saylor

 Adding a line for my remote repo.

+Making a remote change.